-Last year, the VA removed limits on home loans for qualifying borrowers, and it hasn’t announced any plans to change that policy in 2021.
-That means veterans and service members will have access to $0-down mortgages for more-expensive homes.
+The U.S. Department of Veterans Affairs no-limits policy on home loans for qualifying borrowers remains in effect for 2022.
+That means veterans and service members will have access to $0-down mortgages for expensive homes.

 Read on for all the details about VA loans.